The-Known-Galaxy/archives/jedi/agricultural_studies/corusca_gems/entry.md

 Interestingly, the gems had shatterpoints.
 These were a complex Force phenomenon whereas multiple lines intersected.
 This phenomenon existed and could be applied across many different fields including saber combat, and looking into the Force.
-However, in this context, itÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢s used to describe the gem's weak points.
+However, in this context, it’s used to describe the gem's weak points.
 If enough lines intersected it created a weak point in the gem where even a tiny tap would make the gem crumble to pieces.

 The gems were used for economic, industrial and decorative purposes considering their multifaceted nature.